 Using Operators with the Sorsa API

 Every operator listed above works in the query field of the Sorsa /v3/search-tweets endpoint.
-Pass your full query string as the body of a POST request, paginate via next_cursor, and handle 429s with a brief retry.
+Pass your full query string in the body of a POST request, paginate via next_cursor, and handle 429s with a brief retry.
+For the wider workflow around ordering, pagination, and result handling, the guide to searching tweets via API walks through it end to end.

 A minimal call with curl: